codgas/Pytorch_functions/README.md

 # Pytorch_functions
-Useful functions implementations in pytorch that doesn't are not in the library
+Useful functions implementations in pytorch that doesn't exist in the library